 Bomi doesn’t just like reading, but finds solace in it, with Haruki Murakami and Milan Kundera being among her favorite authors.
 She used to be a journalist at news agencies including Bloomberg and The Associated Press, covering a range of issues including North Korea and crisis-hit banks.
 Besides reading, she also enjoys watching movies, traveling and simply being with good company.

 Passionate about diversity, Karen is interested in a wide range of topics including public relations, international affairs, social welfare and modern art.
 She graduated from UC Berkeley with a master’s degree in Asian Studies.
 She is a dog lover – Golden Retrievers and Alaskan Malamutes especially – and enjoys drawing, baking and rollerblading on weekends.

-Haemin is a real sports enthusiast and used to be a member of the national junior swimming team.
-Away from the pool, he has gained valuable business experiences including stints in management consulting with Bain & Company and the M&A division of a European investment bank.
+Haemin is a sports enthusiast and former member of the junior national swimming team.
+Away from the pool, he’s also dipped his toes into business following stints in management consulting with Bain & Company and the M&A division of a European investment bank.
 Today, Haemin’s background as an economics major is driving his fascination in exploring the secret behind what helps the world’s most admired companies make the leap from good to great.
-Looking forward, he hopes to continue to nurture his leadership skills and take any exciting opportunities that come his way.
+Looking forward, he hopes to continue to take any exciting opportunities that come his way.

 At Samsung Village we encourage users to participate by sharing their views and opinions.
 We believe open discussion and debate among our readers add a valuable element to the blog.
 We also recognize that at times this will mean disagreement, and that’s okay.
 When participating, please keep in mind that we do not allow: